+Figure 3: Physiology of hearing (Munir & Clarke, 2013) (to be redrawn with numbers for the columns)

+1 - Sound is carried as sound waves in the air, at about 340 metres per second.
+These sound waves are collected and concentrated by the auricle down the ear canal, causing the tympanic membrane (ear drum) to vibrate.

+2 - These vibrations cause the ossicles to move, causing pressure transmitting into the cochlear duct, causing the auditory receptors in the hair cells to be stimulated (Waugh & Grant, 2018).
+The malleus vibrates with the tympanic membrane, and then the vibrations are transmitted to the incus and the stapes

+3 – As the stapes moves backwards and forwards, the footplate vibrates in the oval window.

+4 – The vibration of the oval window sets up fluid pressure waves in the cochlea, which are transmitted to the round window

+5 – The window vibrations are converted to electrical signals

-(Munir & Clarke, 2013)Sound is carried as sound waves in the air, at about 340 metres per second.
-These sound waves are collected and concentrated by the auricle down the ear canal, causing the tympanic membrane to vibrate.
-These vibrations cause the ossicles to move, causing pressure transmitting into the cochlear duct, causing the auditory receptors in the hair cells to be stimulated (Waugh & Grant, 2018).
-These nerve impulses then pass to the brain in the cochlear area of the vestibulocochlear nerve.
-(Peckham & Wiggins, 2018)Auditory nuclei in the medulla of the brain then synapse, before being conducted to the auditory area in the cerebral lobe of the cerebrum.
+6 – Nerve impulses are generated in the cochlear nerve fibres.
+These nerve impulses then pass to the brain in the cochlear area of the vestibulocochlear nerve (8th cranial nerve).
+The vestibulocochlear nerve has two main functions: the cochlear nerve transmits the auditory information from the cochlea to the brain; and the vestibular nerve transmits spatial orientation and balance from the semi-circular canals and the vestibule to the brain (Peckham & Wiggins, 2018).
+Auditory nuclei in the medulla of the brain then synapse, before being conducted to the auditory area in the cerebral lobe of the cerebrum.
 (Boore et al., 2016)